tubalmartin/riloadr/README.md

 ```

 If `belowfold` mode is set and Opera Mini is used, Riloadr falls back to `load`.
 If `belowfold` mode is set and the browser does not support the `getBoundingClientRect` method, Riloadr falls back to `load`.
+This rule does not apply to the jQuery version.

 ***